Judge to rule on dismissing most serious charge in U.S. WikiLeaks trial

 The second motion concerned charges related to the Computer Fraud and Abuse Act.
 Manning has already plead guilty to the lesser offense of leaking classified information, including State Department cables.

-The defense is asking that the judge dismiss the greater offense, whether he knowingly exceeded authorized access, punishable by a 10-year prison sentence if found guilty.
+The defence is asking that the judge dismiss the greater offense, whether he knowingly exceeded authorized access, punishable by a 10-year prison sentence if found guilty.

 Lind will rule on the motions on Thursday.